-Twice each academic year, the Learning and Leading programme offers sixteen geography teachers free places on residential weekend masterclasses.
-All course fees, accommodation and meals are covered by the programme.
-These courses are aimed at those teaching GCSE and A Level geography in maintained schools, six form colleges and academies in the UK that face challenging circumstances in their provision of geography.
+Twice each academic year, the Learning and Leading programme offers 16 geography teachers free places on residential Teachers' Masterclass weekends.
+Thanks to the generosity of our donor, all course fees, accommodation and meals are covered by the programme and it is free for teachers to attend.
+These courses are aimed predominantly at those teaching A Level, but also cater for teachers of GCSE geography in maintained schools, six form colleges and academies in the UK that face challenging circumstances in their provision of geography.
 Each course focuses on either human or physical geography fieldwork.

 As a participant on this course you will undertake field visits, gather case studies, enhance your field teaching skills, share experiences with other teachers, participate in different field techniques and approaches, develop teaching resources for A Level and GCSE and adapt them for your local area.

 See slideshows from previous masterclasses.